 Straw poll #311

-Do you support to amend the TGbe SFD as the following?

 In R1, 802.11be defines a directional-based TID-to-link mapping mechanism among the setup links of a MLD.

 By default, after the multi-link setup, all TIDs are mapped to all setup links.

 The multi-link setup may include the TID-to-link mapping negotiation.